Issue Date:July 29, 2022

 Target Strategy Performance

-• Strengthened the labor flexibility and agility of employees
+• Strengthen the labor flexibility and adaptability of employees

-• Implemented regional supply chain and multiple source procurement strategy.
+• Implement regional supply chain and multi-source procurement.

-• Ensured the supply capability of suppliers through periodic evaluation.
+• Ensure the supply capability of suppliers through regular evaluation mechanisms.

-• Built the remote supply system operation mechanism .
+• Establish a remote supply system operation mechanism.

 Green Product Management System (GPMS)